Your first priority must be the safety of people!

 - Get cheaper, more flexible and more breakable plastic propellers.

-- Some of the super carbon fiber ones can cut better than a Ginsu and while they are almost indestructible - You are not.
+- Some of the super carbon fiber ones can cut better than a Ginsu and while they are almost indestructible - you are not.

 - Important primary response to a crash, inadequate landing or

-unknown flight controller state.
+unknown autopilot state.